Academic Services & Learning Support

 Topics include student finance and personal finance, exam stress, apprenticeships and higher education, healthy relationships, body image and awareness, moving out of home, learning to drive, mental health, gender and sexuality and climate change to name a few.

-All students yet to achieve GCSE Grade 4 or above in English and/ or Maths will have to study an appropriate level course as part of their programme of study at college.
-This will be either GCSE or Functional Skills and will be determined by previous qualifications and an initial assessment.
-For students who have already achieved a Grade 4 or above there are opportunities available to improve to a higher grade.
+All students yet to achieve GCSE Grade 4 or above in English or Maths will have to study GCSE English or Maths as part of their programme of study at college.
 In many cases, progression opportunities will be dependent on achievement of English and Maths.
-Students can access this type of programme by speaking with their Personal Tutor.

 Information Technology - IT Services